List of Tenkai Knights characters: Other members

-The Corekai Cadets are Foot Cadets who work for Beag, Kutor, Leinad, Senjo, Tavox, and the Tenkai Knights.
+The Corekai Cadets are foot cadets who work for Beag, Kutor, Leinad, Senjo, Tavox, and the Tenkai Knights.

 Corrupted (Veclipse)

 Vilius

 Vilius (ヴィリウス, Viriusu) is the main antagonist of the first season.
-He was once a Tenkai Knight, but his energy became negative and turned against his former teammates.
-From then, Vilius leads the Corrupted Army as their warlord to obtain Tenkai Energy and awakening the Tenkai Dragon.
-He is a very intelligent leader, and a deadly warrior with an armor that represents the Bat with a trident as his only weapon.
-Vilius can use Robofusion with the foot soldiers to turn into the Xenoship and can also assume Titan mode.
-Although he has been defeated by Bravenwolf, he manages to resurrect himself and makes plans to also invade Earth.
+He was once a Tenkai Knight, but turned against his former teammates after his energy became negative, leading the Corrupted Army as their warlord to obtain Tenkai Energy and awaken the Tenkai Dragon.
+He is an intelligent leader and deadly warrior, wearing armor that represents the Bat and wielding a trident.
+He can use Robofusion with the foot soldiers to turn into the Xenoship and can also assume Titan mode.
+Though defeated by Bravenwolf, he manages to resurrect himself and plans to invade Earth.

 Granox

 Granox (ブライノックス, Burainokkusu) is a powerful henchman who works under Vilius.
-His armor seems based on a Rhinoceros' armor, and he is armed with a halberd or axe on a pole with a shield.
-Granox is usually a coward avoiding danger, and seeks to use his opponents' weaknesses.
-During battles, the Tenkai Knights called him by many offensive names, the most appearing is "Bucket Head."
+His armor is seemingly based on a rhinoceros, and he wields a halberd or axe on a pole with a shield.
+Granox is usually a coward who avoids danger and seeks to exploit his opponents' weaknesses.
+During battles, the Tenkai Knights called him by many names, the most frequent being "Bucket Head."
 Granox was also the second robot to be sent to Earth from Quarton, using the newly pilfered teleporter.

 Slyger

-Slyger (スライガー, Suraigā) is another powerful henchman who works under Vilius.
-He is armed with two claws and may be based on a tiger's armor.
-Slyger maybe sneaky and cunning, but he is also brave unless it comes to the Tenkai Knights.
+Slyger (スライガー, Suraigā) is a powerful henchman who works under Vilius.
+He is armed with two claws and tiger-themed armor.
+He is sneaky and cunning, but is also brave unless it comes to the Tenkai Knights.